GalenRhodes/LockSpeedTest/README.md

 **The result?** No difference.
 None.
-The numbers I've generated (running it three times each way and taking the average) show that if there is a difference it's only by a few nanoseconds at best.
-And, I should point out, that's a few nanoseconds _FASTER_ than without using `-fobjc-arc-exceptions`!
+The numbers I've generated (running it three times each way and taking the average) show that if there is a difference it's only by a 140 nanoseconds at best.
+And, I should point out, that's a 140 nanoseconds _FASTER_ than without using `-fobjc-arc-exceptions`!

 | Run | Without Flag | With Flag |